moisescastellano/tcmd-java-plugin/troubleshooting.md

 The drawback of this approach is that **configuration, such as libraries and properties, is shared between all the Java plugins**.
 The configuration of the first loaded plugin, specified in *tc_javaplugin.ini*, is used.

-In particular, be sure that the JAVA.CLASS.PATH variable in the JVM section of tc_javaplugin.ini points to a javalib directory with the last version of tc-classsloader-x.y.z.jar
+In particular, be sure that the JAVA.CLASS.PATH variable in the JVM section of **every _[plugin]/tc_javaplugin.ini_ points to a javalib directory** with the [last version of tc-classsloader-x.y.z.jar](https://github.com/moisescastellano/tcmd-java-plugin/tree/main/javalib)

 In case you have both TCx64 and TCx32 installed
 ------------------------------------------